lanceman2/phpbootstrap/README.md

 ## What About a Data Base Server

-This web software build system is intended to make static files that are served using the web servers operating system (OS) file system.
-Like it or not, the OS file system is a data base, and becoming more so as OS's evolve.
-Using a data base server on top of the OS's file system is avoided.
-Using the bare bones operating system file system is much faster and simpler.
-Using a data base server adds a shit load of system calls to every HTTP server request, and system calls are the top computer resource pig in any code.
-It may be the case that the cost of using a data base server is balanced against the utility of inter-relational data access.
-We the developers of phpbootstrap are developing a service that we hope does not need much along the lines of dynamic inter-relationships between served files in HTTP requests.
-It does not matter how well designed a data base server is, when using a data base server you will be adding: server connection, context switching, additional locking, socket reads and writes, all in addition to file system open/read/write/close costs.
-At some point you have to ask yourself, why not make the data base server be the web server.
-Compared to serving static files where we just have the file system open/read/write/close.
-Don't forget, now-a-days, the OS has read file caching built in.
-Having a data base add caching on top of the OS file caching may be a waste of memory, but maybe the high end data base servers take that into account.
-Ya, maybe there is persistent data base server connections, but that does not address all the costs of using a data base server.

 If you build your service on a data base server, phpbootstrap way not be what you want.
 Who are we kidding, phpbootstrap will never be used by anyone but phpbootstrap developers.